Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 6

 I suspect that the word ‘chimera’ [from Greek 'khimaira'] is related to this word family as well, although I don’t see any evidence that anyone else suspects this connection.
 A chimera is a hybrid creature (beast or monster) made up of multiple animals, often animals of the Zodiac such as the Sphinx (Lion-Eagle-Man-Bull) or Griffin (Eagle-Lion) or Centaur (Horse-Man).
 The classic Greek chimera is a hybrid of a Goat, Lion and Dragon (Serpent).

 It is probably clear from the above that I am an etymology enthusiast.
 I love seeing the origin and transmutation of words over time.
 Our modern understanding of words is typically devoid or ignorant of their history and their ancient essence and meaning.
 For instance, many in the Western world are not aware that the English word ‘video’ derives from the Sanskrit root vid, meaning ‘to know’.
 Vid is also the root of the Sanskrit word Veda (as in Rig Veda) meaning ‘knowledge’, ‘true or sacred knowledge or lore’, and ‘knowledge of ritual’.
 [CDSL] [5] Few are curious enough to even trace and see the deeper sense of their own names, let alone the words they use.
-I began studying etymology in 1993 because I needed to fulfill some English credits when getting my MA in Education and a teaching credential at the University of Colorado at Boulder, and I choose an etymology class, a subject with which I was completely unfamiliar.
+I began studying etymology in 1993 because I needed to fulfill some English credits when getting my MA in Education and a teaching credential at the University of Colorado at Boulder, and I chose an etymology class, a subject with which I was completely unfamiliar.
 I was immediately hooked and spent hours in the CU library combing through the voluminous Old English Dictionary, wondering why this important subject wasn’t built into our education system.
 I find it constantly uplifting, mind altering and transformative to see beneath or through the veil of words to their ancient roots and essence, and to see the connections between words that I did not know were connected.
 For me, etymological research is frequently a part of my Integral Yoga practice, seeing some continuity and cohesiveness in the many variations of words (and the many variations of their meaning).

 In the biblical book of Genesis it is said that humans once spoke one language, and that this language was ‘confounded’ by god, so that humans would no longer understand each other’s speech.
 This is the Tower of Babel Story.
-The study of etymology from an integral and wholistic perspective helps to reverse of this ancient confounding of language whereby religions and religious sects of our modern world fight over words, symbols concepts of Divinity that humans have long lost the true sense of.
+The study of etymology from an integral and holistic perspective helps to reverse this ancient confounding of language whereby religions and religious sects of our modern world fight over words, symbols, and concepts of Divinity that humans have long lost the true sense of.
 Few seem to have the capacity to see or admit the problem of the wide-spread fragmentation and misconception of ancient words and symbols, or the capacity to look for the true origins and meanings of their own religious mythologies, rituals and symbols.
 [6]

-Vesica Piscis & Radius
+Vesica Piscis & Radius |

 In mid-April, while I was writing Part Five of this series about the various ways the vessel of the Kumbha is celebrated by Hindus in India and beyond, I had an experience (in a lucid dream state) wherein the vessel of the vesica piscis conveyed its equivalence to ‘the Word’.
 I had already seen and written about this equivalence as portrayed in the Rig Veda, in my book [GKVW, pp. 221-25], but in this particular experience the information was impressed on my body.
 As the vesica piscis conveyed this knowledge it put me in a state or field of high-energy/bliss (ananda).
 My whole body shifted from its mundane physical consciousness, to the experience of being a vessel of infinite energy/bliss.
 So not only was the equivalence between the Word and the Vesica Piscis conveyed to the vessel of my body, so was the bliss and victorious power that the Vedic Rishis also associated with drinking from the vessel of the sacred cup or kumbha.
 In Zodiacal lore, bliss is specifically associated with the twelfth and last sign Pisces (the Fish) – the sign that follows Aquarius/Kumbha.
-The Pisces hieroglyph is drawn out as two half-arcs of a circle, connected by a common ray: .
-This is the only hieroglyph of the Zodiac whose construction can easily be reconfigured to form the vesica piscis.
-[See Thea's drawing showing the equivalence between the Pisces hieroglyph and the Vesica Piscis, this same drawing is also found in The New Way, Vols.
-1&2, p.
-236.]
+The Pisces hieroglyph is drawn out as two half-arcs of a circle, connected by a common ray:

 How to rationally explain or understand this idea that in the minds of the Vedic Rishis the vesica piscis was not only equivalent to the vessel of the kumbha (water jar) but also to the archetypal or divine ‘Word’?
-First off, it is necessary to mention that the Rishis saw this ‘Word’ (the vesica piscis) as being born forth or spoken by the radius (divine ray) of the circle.
+First off, it is necessary to mention that the Rishis saw this ‘Word’—the vesica piscis—as being born forth or spoken by the radius (divine ray) of the circle.
 In RV 9.86.42 the divine child (ray/flame) Agni-Soma is referred to as ‘the bearer of the word of men and word of Gods’. [tr.
 RTH Griffith]

-3 Vesica Piscis measuring out
+3 Vesica Piscis measuring out the Circle and Equilateral Triangle. |

 This Vedic equivalence between the word and the vessel and the vesica piscis is not so difficult to understand when we acknowledge that words are vessels.
 They are symbols which carry, convey or ferry an inner sense or meaning (or light/knowledge) across space and time.
 Once the reader can see words and symbols as vessels, it is not so hard to see the etymological connection between the Vedic kumbha and its Greek derivative ‘cymba’ (a boat or vessel) to the English word ‘symbol’ which also carries inner meaning, light or knowledge across time and space.
 It is a perfectly fitting etymological connection given that the vesica piscis is an eternal symbol, vessel and sacred form which effortlessly by its own self-law, persists, travels, shines forward throughout all spans of time and space on Earth (and beyond Earth).
 It is also perfectly fitting, given what I have learned and presented about the myriad ways the ancient sages seers and poets encoded, hid or occultly transmitted their knowledge of this sacred form (sacred geometry) into their language and lore.
 I have discussed many veiled Vedic symbols of the vesica piscis in Geometric Keys of Vedic Wisdom, including the bliss-inducing drops of Soma wine (a.k.a.
 Amrita).